Inoreader Pricing 2026: Free Plan Limits + Pro Cost

 Conclusion

-Inoreader pricing in 2026 is actually straightforward once you frame it around workflow instead of feature shopping.
-Free is a credible RSS plan.
-Pro is where Inoreader becomes a true information-management tool.
+Inoreader pricing in 2026 is straightforward once you frame it around workflow instead of feature shopping.
+Free is a credible RSS plan with 150 feeds and 20 newsletters at $0.
+Pro at $7.50/month annually ($90/year) is where Inoreader becomes a true information-management tool with monitoring, AI summaries, automation, and email digests.
 The upgrade is worth it when you need scale, filtering, newsletter ingestion, and digest-style distribution.
 Until then, Free is perfectly usable.

 - Best reason to stay free: you mainly want RSS reading and the 150-feed cap is enough.

-- Best reason to upgrade: you want newsletters, rules, filters, and digests in one place.
+- Best reason to upgrade: you want unlimited newsletters, rules, filters, AI summaries, and email digests in one place.

-- Best reason to switch: your real problem is not RSS management but newsletter overload and attention cost.
+- Best reason to switch: your real problem is newsletter overload and attention cost, not RSS management.

 - Best next step: test your actual workflow for 7 days before you optimize for price alone.